TimiZA1122/sql-movie-finder/README.md

 ```
  Server will run at ‘http://localhost:3000’,

-  ## You can play around with API like this,
+## You can play around with the API like this

   * to get all movies: